Judge tosses Pai voter fraud case

-Judge Robert Caloras of Queens Supreme Court on Friday dismissed City Council candidate Dany Chen’s lawsuit against his opponent, James Pai, in which he alleges voter fraud, just days before the court was set to hear the case.
+Justice Robert Caloras of Queens Supreme Court last Friday dismissed City Council candidate Dany Chen’s lawsuit against his opponent, James Pai, in which he alleges voter fraud, just days before the court was set to hear the case.

 “Petitioner has not, and cannot, establish that, of the challenged votes, the vast majority would have been in his favor, and any such claim ‘taxes credulity,’” Caloras writes, quoting a prior court case.